mvelarde238/mv23theme/readme.txt

 **************************************************************************************************

 2.4.2 25-06-20
-- Allow Image component classes to be added from another component definition
+- Allow Video component classes to be added from another component definition

 2.4.1 25-06-19
 - Implement isSingle in MV23_GLOBALS